arunmdavid/blog/_posts/2013-10-20-hello-world.markdown

 ### The Team

 Knowing dynamic web development, I thought why not create a website for interaction with our classmates.
-Then I've heard another collegemate Mohan Kumar started creating a website for his classmates.
+Then I've heard another collegemate Mohan Kumar ( <a href='http://twitter.com/smartmohi' target='_blank' >@SmartMohi</a> ) started creating a website for his classmates.
 Then we thought why not we join and create something.

 >"Ok, Lets create a small social network for our classmates."